RyPieEye/Golden-Rewind-Jars/README.md

 # Golden-Rewind-Install

+||Installing main jar
+Just get the jar in any for any select version or select "source code" for all versions up to point on github

-Multi MC / Prism MC or any fork
+|| Multi MC / Prism MC or any fork
 1. Click "Add instance" and select 1.2.5 and name it Golden Rewind
 2. Click Edit the instance
 3. Click "Add to Minecraft.jar" (not a loader mod)